reframejs/reframe/helpers/wildcard-api/examples.md

 Again, we vet that `orderProp` is holding our expected values `created_at` or `completed_at`.

-We may think "Ok great, we now have our flexible endpoint `getTodos`."
+The `getTodos` endpoint we created is a generic endpoint:
-But actually, there is a another way that makes more sense with Wildcard.
+It's parameters makes it flexible and suitable for more than one view.
-The Wildcard way to do it is this:
+This may sound great but, actually, there is another way that makes even more sense:

 ~~~diff
 endpoints.getLandingPageData = async () =>